NEU-DSG/buildtapas/README.md

 ## After running the buildtapas.sh script

   1. Log in and change the 'admin' password.
-  2. Under the 'TAPAS' section of the Modules page, enable the 'importtaxonomies' modules to populate the taxonomy values.
+  1. Under the 'TAPAS' section of the Modules page, enable the 'importtaxonomies' modules to populate the taxonomy values.
+	1. Go into the UUID module's settings and hit the "Create Missing UUID's" button
-  3. Use Node Export's import feature to upload the basic page exports stored in the buildtapas subfolder.
+  1. Use Node Export's import feature to upload the basic page exports stored in the buildtapas subfolder.
-  4. Use Node Export's import feature to upload the content (not stored in Github, because not all of it is public).
+  1. Use Node Export's import feature to upload the content (not stored in Github, because not all of it is public).
-  5. Manually set 'sharethis' settings.
+  1. Manually set 'sharethis' settings.
 Couldn't figure out a way to do it programatically.